 “Women especially want to be sure to accommodate the forefoot (the toe area) and to stabilize the hindfoot and ankle with secure lacing,” Vora noted.

-While walking and running shoes may appear to be virtually the same, they're different.
+While walking and running shoes might appear to be virtually the same, they're different.
 "The actual walking shoe itself is slightly lighter and more flexible than the running shoe, which tends to have more weight and rigidity,” said Dr. Kevin Kinney, an Atlanta-based chiropractor.

 Another major difference between walking and running shoes?
 “The sole of the shoe,” Kinney pointed out.
 While runners tend to strike the ground with their toes, walkers typically strike on the heel and might require additional arch support.
 For this reason, walkers should look for shoes with more cushion in the back and a drop to the toe box of the shoe.

 So, how do you chose a walking shoe with enough support in all the right places?
 In general, the choice boils down to fit and comfort.
 “You do not want to choose a shoe that is too constricting or doesn’t allow your foot to breathe,” Kinney said.
-Mesh and canvas shoes seem to be the most popular choices for comfort, breathability, and weight.
+Mesh and canvas shoes seem to be the most popular choices for comfort, breathability and weight.

-The best women's walking shoes
+Bestselling women's walking shoes

 These New Balance trainers will provide all-day comfort and stability.
 They are designed with a dual-density collar that uses both a soft foam against the foot for cushioning and a more dense foam for support.

 Kinney's walking shoes recommendation, the Asics Women’s Gel-Tech Neo 4, has been discontinued, but the Gel-Contend 4 is a very similar style.

 According to Kinney, a lightweight mesh upper allows flexibility and ventilation while adequately supporting the ankle, and the brand's gel technology in the sole adds comfort and stability.